 You’re not adding fresh content

-Adding new content to your website can dramatically improve traffic.
-It needs to be the cornerstone any businesses online marketing plan.
+Adding new content to your website can dramatically improve website traffic.
+It needs to be the cornerstone of any business’s online marketing plan.
 Not only does it improve search engine results, it can be easily distributed through your various marketing channels such as social media, pay per click and email marketing.

 New content is a great way to bring your network back to the website.
 Share valuable insight, trends, tips and important announcements on your blog.
 Update your audience every time you create a new blog post.
 Don’t be afraid to plug your site as often as possible… but be careful not to overdo it either.